john-sprague/portfolio-john-sprague/system-design/cloud-infrastructure/live-class-foundations.md

 5. **S3/File Storage**

 - Object Storage on Disk
-- Distributed Globally: so you don't have to wait for vide to download from a different country.
+- Distributed Globally: so you don't have to wait for video to download from a different country.
 - Pay for traffic and the disk to store the files, but don't have to pay for the traffic.

-6. Simple Queue Service (SQS):
+6. **Simple Queue Service (SQS):**

 - **Queue ensures a piece of data will be dequeued exactly one time**
   - A client **enqueues** a **message** on a **queue** for another client to **dequeue**